SucreCC/dissertation/README.md

 For a Master's dissertation in sciences and engineering, the structure typically follows a specific format that emphasizes technical detail and experimental results.
-Here is a general outline with suggested components and word counts based on common practices in these fields:

 1. **Title Page**:
    - No word count.
 Includes the dissertation title, your name, program details, and date.